Wizard of Oz experiment: Significance

 The Wizard of OZ method is very powerful.
-In its original application, Dr. Kelley was able to create a simple keyboard-input natural language recognition system that far exceeded the recognition rates of any of the far more complex systems of the day.

-The thinking current among many computer scientists and linguists at the time was that, in order for a computer to be able to “understand” natural language enough to be able to assist in useful tasks, the software would have to be attached to a formidable “dictionary” having a large number of categories for each word.
+Originally, Kelley created a simple keyboard-input natural language recognition system that far exceeded the recognition rates of any of the far more complex systems of the day.
+Contemporary computer scientists and linguists thought that, in order for a computer to be able to "understand" natural language enough to be able to assist in useful tasks, the software would have to be attached to a formidable "dictionary" having a large number of categories for each word.
 The categories would enable a very complex parsing algorithm to unravel the ambiguities inherent in naturally produced language.
-The daunting task of creating such a dictionary led many to believe that computers simply would never truly “understand” language until they could be “raised” and “experience life” as humans, since humans seem to apply a life's worth of experiences to the interpretation of language.
+The daunting task of creating such a dictionary led many to believe that computers simply would never truly "understand" language until they could be "raised" and "experience life" as humans, since humans seem to apply a life's worth of experiences to the interpretation of language.

-The key enabling factor for the first use of the OZ method was that the system was designed to work in a single context (calendar-keeping), which constrained the complexity of language encountered from users to the extent where a simple language processing model was sufficient to meet the goals of the application.
-The processing model was a two-pass keyword/key-phrase matching approach, based loosely on the algorithms employed in Weizenbaum's famous Eliza program.
+The key enabling factor for the first use of the OZ method was that the system was designed to work in a single context (calendar-keeping), which greatly constrained user input so greatly that a simple language processing model could meet the goals of the application.
+The processing model was a two-pass keyword/key-phrase matching approach, based loosely on the algorithms of Weizenbaum's Eliza program.
 By inducing participants to generate language samples in the context of solving an actual task (using a computer that they believed actually understood what they were typing), the variety and complexity of the lexical structures gathered was greatly reduced and simple keyword matching algorithms could be developed to address the actual language collected.